 Safe Postpartum Cardio Exercises for Diastasis Recti

-The key to safe postpartum cardio exercises is to keep it low impact (brisk walking, cycling, or swimming instead of running or jumping) or train to manage the pressure of impact with proper breathing and core engagement as you work towards resolving your diastasis recti and becoming stronger.
-For example, each time you “land” a jump or hop, exhale and engage both your pelvic floor and core with a conscious lift toward the spine.
+Especially when starting out, the key to safe postpartum cardio exercises is to keep it low impact (brisk walking, cycling, or swimming instead of running or jumping), and to train to manage the pressure of impact with proper breathing and core engagement as you work towards healing diastasis recti and becoming stronger.
+For example, each time you “land” a jump or hop, exhale and engage both your pelvic floor and core with a conscious squeeze and lift of your muscles toward the spine.
 If you feel any symptoms of pelvic pressure, vaginal heaviness, or leaking urine, then stop and focus on diastasis recti exercise until you strengthen your core and pelvic floor sufficiently to safely manage the high-impact exercise.

 Here are some safe exercises to incorporate into your cardio plan while you heal diastasis recti: